Modern VoIP Telephone solutions for everyone

 This means that all copper services currently used for voice will stop working from this point – ISDN, PSTN and Multi-line.
 The copper will remain but just for data services like FTTC, which is fibre from the green cabinet and copper to your premises.

-What's wrong with our existing communications
+What's wrong with our existing communications?

 The system we've been using for about a 100 years is one that extends a pair of copper wires, or a multiple depending on your needs, to connect you to a telephone exchange where the switching can take place to connect you to the other party.
 This had many advantages but as the needs of users changed, it also presented many disadvantages.